rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 For some perspective of that 1982 era, using my 300 baud acoustically coupled modem, it would take 60mins to download 100k of data (not 100MB!), and that was is if someone did not pick up the phone and destroy the connection.
 You would be lucky if you could even log into "Mississauga RCP/M" each evening given that it only had one incoming phone line.

 In February 1980 I had opted to build my own modem based on the "Mickey Modem" design in the November 1978 issue of Kilobaud Microcomputing Magazine.
-However, it did not work and hence I chose to purchase a Prentice Star acousticlly coupled modem in Decembder 1981 for CDN$129.
+However, it did not work and hence I chose to purchase a Livermore Star acousticlly coupled modem in Decembder 1981 for CDN$129.
 It was connected to my [Exidy Sorcerer](https://github.com/rcl9/Imagery-of-Past-Projects/blob/main/Hardware/1980%20-%20Fan%20enclosure%20for%20very%20hot%20Exidy%20Sorcerer.jpg) computer via the RS-232 port of my Morrow DISCUS 2D 8" drive [S-100 controller card](https://github.com/rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source).

 <div style="text-align:center">
 <img src="/Images/Prentice Star handset coupler modem.jpg" alt="" style="width:50%; height:auto;">